 There is also the matter of the huge amount of XRP held by the company, which can be translated into a strong case to be made that the profitability of XRP is highly dependent on the efforts of Ripple.

-The odds seem to favor the SEC, but that doesn’t mean Ripple’s law team is giving up.
-And neither is the XRP community.
+The odds seemed to favor the SEC, but that didn’t mean Ripple’s law team was giving up.
+Neither was the XRP community.

-XRP being declared security doesn’t affect the company only but holders as well.
-Therefore, XRP holders are asking to join the SEC lawsuit as third parties in Ripple’s defense.
+XRP being declared security wouldn’t have affected the company only but the holders as well.
+Therefore, XRP holders were asking to join the SEC lawsuit as third parties in Ripple’s defense.

 Besides, several organizations and crypto firms, counting the largest crypto trading platform in the U.S. by trading volume, Coinbase, recently sought permission from the court to file an amicus brief to support Ripple.